jarisoft/urlshortener/README.md

 # urlshortener
-Implementation of a url shortening service .
+Implementation of a url shortening service.

 This project was build using MVC pattern and uses some other design patterns such observer pattern.